-See sections: D1, D.4 and D.7
+See headings: D.1, D.4 and D.7

 - 3. During the ordinary general meeting, the chairman of the board should verbally inform shareholders in sufficient detail of the most relevant aspects of the company's corporate governance, supplementing the written information circulated in the annual corporate governance report.
-In particular: - a) Changes taking place since the previous annual general meeting. - b) The specific reasons for the company not following a given Good Governance Code recommendation, and any alternative procedures followed in its stead.
+In particular: - a) Changes taking place since the previous annual general meeting. - b) The specific reasons for the Company not following a given Good Governance Code recommendation, and any alternative procedures followed in its stead.

-contacts with shareholders, institutional investors and proxy advisors that complies in full with market abuse regulations and accords equitable treatment to shareholders in the same position.
+4. The company should draw up and implement a policy of communication and contacts with shareholders, institutional investors and proxy advisors that complies in full with market abuse regulations and accords equitable treatment to shareholders in the same position.